EMBRYOPSIDA Pirani & Prado

 Pollination Biology & Seed Dispersal.
 All the flowers in an umbel open more or less simultaneously.
 In a number of Saniculoideae and a few Hydrocotyloideae in particular the inflorescence bracts function as petals, the rest of the inflorescence being much reduced and the whole looking more or less like a simple flower (Froebe & Ulbrich 1978).
 In the umbels of a number of Apioideae, the marginal flowers are larger than the others, and their abaxial petals may be larger than the adaxial, so increasing the resemblance of the inflorescence to a polysymmetric flower.
 The dark flower in the centre of the umbel of taxa like Daucus carota may attract flies that pollinate the flowers (Westmoreland & Muntan 1996).

 Vegetative Variation.
 Variation in leaf morphology, even within Apioideae, is considerable.
-Thus the small circum-Pacific genus Oreomyrrhis includes species with ordinary-looking highly dissected leaves, leaves with a series of almost tooth-like leaflets on either side of the rachis, linear leaves, sometimes lobed at the apex, although the lobes are not articulated, and small, undivided leaves.
+Thus the small circum-Pacific genus Oreomyrrhis (= Anthriscus) includes species with ordinary-looking highly dissected leaves, leaves with a series of almost tooth-like leaflets on either side of the rachis, linear leaves, sometimes lobed at the apex, although the lobes are not articulated, and small, undivided leaves.
 In the last case the plant is tussock-forming and almost moss-like, and I have seen specimens identified as Centrolepidaceae (= Restionaceae), a monocot!
 Species with all these leaf morphologies are found on the mountains of New Guinea.
 Although Oreomyrrhis is probably monophyletic, it is well embedded in Chaerophyllum, a genus hitherto thought to be fairly well understood (Chung et al. 2005; Chung 2007).
 Lilaeopsis occidentalis and Oxyopolis greenmanii have linear, terete leaves that are marked by articulations at intervals.
 These leaves are comparable with the rhachis of compound leaves, hydathodes borne at the articulations representing much reduced and modified pinnae (Kaplan 1970b, c.f. esp.
 Figs 3E and 6A).
 Such leaves appear to have evolved several times (Feist & Downie 2008; Feist et al. 2012).
-Bupleurum rotundifolium has almost orbicular, entire, perfoliate leaves, hence its common name, thorow wax.
+Bupleurum has undivided leaves, those of B. rotundifolium being almost orbicular, entire, and perfoliate, hence its common name, thorow wax.

 The usually compact inflorescence units of Saniculoideae may be best interpreted as a group of reduced umbellules (Froebe 1964, 1971), although they are called simple umbels above.
 Centella (Mackinlayoideae) has a few branches from the petal bundle (Gustafsson 1995); petal vasculature may repay attention.
 Spichiger et al. (2002) show the two carpels as being collateral.
 According to Eyde and Tseng (1971), whether the ventral carpel bundles are fused bundles of adjacent placentae or are from the same placenta varies within Apiaceae without any particular systematic significance.
 Van Tieghem (1898) noted that in Apiaceae the ascending ovule aborts and the pendulous ovule persists, however, other reports suggest that both ovules are pendulous (Philipson 1970).